 IEC Recognized Organization (RO) Canada Programs

+You can find everything you need to know in our latest blog post and right here on our program page.
 Since 2015, Stepwest has been a Recognized Organization (RO) under International Experience Canada (IEC); a status given by Immigration, Refugees and Citizenship Canada (IRCC).
 Every year we are able to offer IEC RO Programs for participants from IEC countries.

 IEC Recognized Organization Overview